19hours/sg-statutes/Acts/Securities and Futures Act.md

 and such proposed compromise or arrangement and the execution thereof complies with the Take-over Code as though the Take-over Code were applicable to it;

-(d) it is an offer of units in a business trust that have been previously issued and are listed for quotation or quoted on a securities exchange;
+(d) it is an offer of units in a business trust (not being such excluded units in a business trust, or units in such excluded business trust, as may be prescribed by the Authority) that have been previously issued, are listed for quotation or quoted on a securities exchange, and are traded on the exchange;

+[2/2009 wef 29/07/2009]

-(e) it is an offer of derivatives of units in a business trust where —
+(e) it is an offer of derivatives of units in a business trust (not being such excluded derivatives of units in a business trust, or derivatives of units in such excluded business trust, as may be prescribed by the Authority) where —

-(i) the derivatives of units have been previously issued and are listed for quotation or quoted on a securities exchange; or
+(i) the derivatives of units have been previously issued, are listed for quotation or quoted on a securities exchange, and are traded on the exchange; or

+[2/2009 wef 29/07/2009]

 (ii) an application has been or will be made for permission for the derivatives of units to be listed for quotation or quoted on a securities exchange and the units have been previously issued and are listed for quotation on a securities exchange or a recognised securities exchange;

+[2/2009 wef 29/07/2009]

 (f) it is an offer of units in a business trust made to any existing unitholder of the business trust or any holder of debentures of the trustee-manager issued in its capacity as trustee-manager of the business trust whose units are listed for quotation on a securities exchange; or